genestack/JS-SDK/packages/system-api/README.md

 ## Content
 ### invokeMethod
  Invoke a Java method from an application's class.
-Returns a Promise that is resolved with serialized/deserialized value that method returns or rejected wiht the Error object in case of any failure.
+Returns a Promise that is resolved with serialized/deserialized value that method returns or rejected with the Error object in case of any failure.

 ```typescript